Light Lemon Mint Iced Black Tea

 Method

-- Allow the brewed tea to cool naturally at room temperature until it is no longer hot but still slightly warm to the touch.
-Rapid chilling at this stage can trap bitterness and mute clarity, so patience here improves the final structure.
+- Allow the brewed tea to cool naturally at room temperature until it is no longer hot but still slightly warm.
+Rapid chilling — an ice bath, the refrigerator while still steaming — at this stage traps some of the bitterness that would otherwise dissipate gradually, and mutes the tea’s overall clarity.
+Patience here specifically improves the finished structure.